-Let’s dive into everything you need to know before stepping into this field, job outlook, required skills, certifications, income potential, and even the impact of AI on your future.
+Here’s everything you need to evaluate before stepping in: job outlook, required skills, certifications, income potential, and what AI is actually doing to these roles right now.

-Why the Wellness Industry is Booming in 2025
+Why the Wellness Industry Is Still Accelerating in 2026

-Over the past decade, growing wellness industry trends have made health and wellness one of the fastest-growing career sectors in the U.S. According to the Global Wellness Institute, the global wellness economy is projected to reach $8.5 trillion by 2027, with the U.S. leading in areas like mental health tech, workplace wellness, and holistic therapies.
+Over the past decade, the wellness sector has become one of the most resilient career markets in the U.S. According to the Global Wellness Institute, the global wellness economy is on track to exceed $9 trillion by 2027, with the U.S. leading in mental health technology, workplace wellness, and integrative therapies.
+[Source: Global Wellness Institute / globalwellnessinstitute.org]

 What Counts as a Career in Health and Wellness?